deepdoctection/deepdoctection/docs/manual/install.md

 ## Testing the environment

 To check, if the installation has been throughout successful you can run some tests.
 You need to install the test dependencies for that.

 ```
-make install-dd-test
+pip install -e ".[test]"
 ```

 To run the test cases, use

 ```
-make test-des-pt
+make test-tf-basic
 ```

 if you decided to run in Tensorflow framework.
-This will run all tests that do not require Pytorch.
+This will run some test cases that do not require Pytorch.
 Run

 ```
-make test-des-tf
+make test-pt-full
 ```

 otherwise.
 Note that some tests depend on packages that are not listed in the requirements.
 In order to run